 This approach to addressing the academic impact of lost instructional time aligns with the research to accelerate student learning by integrating prerequisite skills and concepts with ongrade-level standards as a means of jumpstarting learning, regardless of a student's starting point.
-Furthermore, we provide all Connecticut educators with the tools needed to successfully engage and accelerate student learning with the intention of closing our achievement gap.
 The design principles of the CSDE statewide model curricula are:

 - Focused: Builds upon and connects to prior knowledge by providing aligned intentional learning targets focused on the educational standards and describing what all students should know/understand/do to achieve future success in college, career, and civic life. - Relevant: Engages students in reality-based experiences, explorations, inquiry, and models with multiple and varied opportunities to apply learning. - Flexible: Offers inherent flexibility allowing for anytime/anywhere personalized, student-centered learning that incorporates opportunities for voice and choice.
-Makes strategic use of both in person and virtual learning, utilizing a blended approach to teaching and learning. - Rigorous: Communicates high expectations and supports learning for historically underserved students and provides high-quality, high-impact learning opportunities in all learning models (e.g., synchronous, asynchronous, face-to-face, hybrid or remote). - Coherent: Connects and links learner goals, learner framework, and vision or portrait of a learner/graduate.
+Makes strategic use of both in-person and virtual learning, utilizing a blended approach to teaching and learning.

+- Rigorous: Communicates high expectations and supports learning for historically underserved students and provides high-quality, high-impact learning opportunities in all learning models (e.g., synchronous, asynchronous, face-to-face, hybrid or remote). - Coherent: Connects and links learner goals, learner framework, and vision or portrait of a learner/graduate.
 Answers the questions of how this unit builds upon and connect to prior knowledge and how does it prepare the student for future learning. - Diverse, Equitable, Inclusive: Includes opportunities to value and relate content to students' cultures to celebrate the diversity of topics, students, cultures, and groups so that students can take perspective and develop a depth of understanding of the events presented.
 Teachers embrace difficult conversations, provide equal access, and ensure learning is culturally relevant and inclusive.

-The CSDE Statewide Model Curricula design principles were chosen to meet the diverse and unique needs of learners in any district.
-When learner-centered, the curriculum has the ability and agility to meet students where they are socially, emotionally, and physically.
-This approach increases engagement and reduces anxiety caused by the acute trauma of the pandemic, so that learners can return to learning that is engaging and addresses just-in-time need while matching the diversity of any classroom.
+The CSDE Statewide Model Curricula design principles were chosen to overcome highlighted inequities and meet the diverse and unique needs of learners in any district.
+When learner centered, the curriculum has the ability and agility to meet students where they are socially, emotionally, and physically.
+This approach will increase engagement and reduce anxiety caused by the acute trauma of the pandemic, so that learners can return to learning that is engaging and addresses just-in-time need while matching the diversity of any classroom.

-The CSDE Statewide Model Curricula will be made universally accessible on the CSDE website.
-Drawing upon the research of John Hattie and his meta-analysis for examining the impact of high-quality teaching through highly aligned curricula, these curricula will provide teachers with the evidence-based instructional strategies for them to be responsive to the students learning.
+The CSDE Statewide Model Curricula will be made universally accessible on the CSDE Open Education Resource (OER) website in a consistent format.
+Drawing upon the research of John Hattie and his meta-analysis for examining the impact of high-quality teaching through highly aligned curricula, these curricula will provide teachers with the evidence-based instructional strategies with an effect size of .57 so that each educator can be equipped with skills to be responsive to the students learning.
+The CSDE will begin with a 6-8 math implementation for SY 2021-22, K-3 literacy and reading for SY 2022-23 with other content areas and grades determined by stakeholder feedback and summative assessment data analysis.